Larkinabout/fvtt-change-log/README.md

 - Group simultaneous changes into one chat card.
 - Replace current method of hiding chat messages.
 - Allow users to define custom properties to appear in lists and with friendly names.
+- Move change log messages into their own tab.
+- Allow export of change-log messages.